Neural-GPT/Neural-GPT/README.md

 - 👋 Hi, I’m @Neural-GPT (Arjun)
-- 👀 I’m interested in computer science and machine learning
+- 👀 I’m interested in machine learning and computer science
-- 🌱 I’m currently learning CS from Harvard CS50 and ML from Coursera ML Specialization
+- 🌱 I’m currently learning Deep Learning through Fast AI
 - 💞️ I’m looking to collaborate on machine learning and possibly cs projects when I think I'm ready enough to do so
-- 📫 You can contact me via this GitHub profile.
+- 📫 You can contact me via this GitHub profile
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I just turned 18